 Meet Awono from Chumukedima in Dimapur Nagaland – a self confessed “old homebody” who is blissfully using up her time as a photographer cum storyteller, and a pet caretaker.

-Meet Awono – she calls herself an old homebody.
-Living in Chumukedima in Dimapur , working as a photographer and as a pet caretaker.
-She has worked for events, weddings, clothing labels etc. We met up with her last weekend over tea and after much discussion, we noticed a huge bulk of her personal work sitting precariously on the laptop and an old photo case.
+We met up with her over tea and after slowly and wonderfully we saw a lot of her personal work unfold over the conversation – which until then, were sitting precariously on her laptop and an old photo case.
 Just a tad bit too shy but finally she agreed for an interview with Roots & Leisure.
-YAY!

-Awono : (smiles) well, you can see some of my work that have manage to find their way to social media are in my Blog and some are in my Instagram.
+You can see some of my work that have managed to find their way to social media are in my Blog and some are in my Instagram.